andrewRowlinson/mplsoccer/README.md

 - plot arrows, heatmaps, hexbins, scatter, and (comet) lines
 - plot radar charts
 - load StatsBomb data as a tidy dataframe
+- standardize pitch coordinates into a single format

 I hope mplsoccer helps you make insightful graphics faster, so you don't have to build from scratch.